briandrum/codes.forchagrin.com/_chapters/chapter-335-licensing-accidents.md

     of title, or the current certificate of title issued for the motor vehicle, or the manufacturer's certificate of origin, and all title assignments that evidence the seller's ownership of the motor vehicle, and an odometer disclosure statement that complies with Ohio R.C.
-4505.06 and subchapter IV of the "Motor Vehicle Information and Cost Savings Act", 86 Stat.
+[4505.06][ORC Section 4505.06] and subchapter IV of the "Motor Vehicle Information and Cost Savings Act", 86 Stat.
 961 (1972), 15 U.S.C.
 1981;

     7. _(7)_ Operate in this Municipality a motor vehicle knowing that the certificate of title to the vehicle or ownership of the vehicle as otherwise